I'm a journalist, researcher and storyteller.

 Alternatively, contact me at kaixiang.01 on Signal.

-I think of my writing as falling under three main categories:
+I think of my journalistic writing as falling under three main categories:

 The invisible trends reshaping our cities - urban patterns of renewal and destruction, late-night transport and the nighttime economy, "colour democracy", vanishing nightlife districts, when a mall grows old, and why millennial homes look like that.